-- Division/Departmental and program budgets are prepared by the faculty members of the program.
-The Division Chairs submit them to the Provost.
-If necessary, Chairs may modify the division's budget after consultation with the members of the departments affected. - Faculty members for whom there is no separate item in the budget and who anticipate major expenses should make their needs known to the Division Chair, who will report them to the Provost.
+Division chairs are the budget managers for the respective programs in their divisions.
+Faculty members for whom there is no separate item in the budget and who anticipate major expenses should make their needs known to the Division Chair, who will report them to the Provost.